kdave/btrfs-progs/Documentation/btrfs-man5.rst

 -------------------------------

 There are several operations that affect the whole filesystem and cannot be run in parallel.
-Attempt to start one while another is running will fail.
+Attempt to start one while another is running will fail (see exceptions below).

 Since kernel 5.10 the currently running operation can be obtained from */sys/fs/UUID/exclusive_operation* with following values and operations:

 * balance
+* balance paused (since 5.17)
 * device add
 * device delete
 * device replace